paywith/ruby-pair-programming-interview/README.md

 # Ruby Pair Programming Interview

 Thanks for taking the time to complete this exercise.

-We're excited that you're considering joining our amazing team.
+We're very excited that you're considering joining our amazing team!

 ## Application